Best professional voicemail greetings for 2023

 When you’re recording your message, look around you.

 Is there a paper shredder going or colleagues chatting in the office?
-Make sure to get away from the noise.
+Make sure to get away from any noise.

-You should be in a quiet environment to avoid distractions from background noise.
+You should be in a quiet environment to avoid distractions and background noise.

 Tip #5: Be polite and professional